 Infrastructure development lies at the nexus of economic growth, productive investment, job creation, and poverty reduction.
 Financing the huge investment gaps in Emerging Market Economies (EMEs) – an estimated $1.3 trillion per year – is paramount to attaining the SDGs.
 This priority keeps being stressed by the G20, along with an explicit mandate for the MDBs.
 In the past, government budgets, banks and international donors were the traditional funding sources in most EMEs (although not always banks in some LICs).

 On the one hand, the infrastructure needs exceed sources of traditional funding.
 On the other hand, the traditional sources may even contract due to reduced fiscal and donor resources as well as tighter international banking regulations.
 The international development community acknowledges the increasing need for enhanced participation of the private sector, especially as long-term financier, in infrastructure projects.
 Furthermore, with green- and resilience infrastructure needed, this adds a dimension of green-financing that will be critical to meet both infrastructure needs and climate goals.
-In light of the World Bank Group’s (WBG) adoption of a definition of private capital mobilization (PCM), jointly agreed with other MDBs and Development Finance Institutions (DFIs). - the goal is to deliver infrastructure projects by reducing the reliance on public funds (i.e. taxpayers’ money) – either for immediate financing or future repayment – and mobilizing greater amount of commercial financing.
+In light of the World Bank Group’s (WBG) adoption of a definition of private capital mobilization (PCM), jointly agreed with other MDBs and Development Finance Institutions (DFIs). - the goal is to deliver infrastructure projects by the most efficient use of concessional and public funding– to best mobilizing of the greatest amount of commercial financing.
 Also, with the role of the WBG in the infrastructure-finance approach, environmental, social, and governance compliance requirements and monitoring systems to ensure greater quality of outputs and outcomes from this infrastructure projects are ensured.

 Our Infrastructure Finance business line works on expanding infrastructure finance markets across economies, using a blend of concessional and public capital to leverage private funding from institutional investors and reducing the rising infrastructure finance gaps in EMEs.